Email List Building Techniques Email Marketing Techniques Using Hidden Posts To Get Around Sending Out Long Emails

 The NOINDEX option will prevent the search engines from indexing your post or page.

 NOFOLLOW means that none of the links on the post or page will be followed by any search engines.
-This tells the search engines that the post/page is a dead end.

-Exclude From Sitemap is an important one.
-If you don’t tick this, your hidden post/page will stil be listed in your sitemap where it can be easliy found and read.
+If you don’t tick this, your hidden post/page will stil be listed in your sitemap where it can be easily found and read.

 If you use the Yoast SEO plugin, these are the options you need to select to hide your posts/page from the search engines: